KeyboardKit/website/collections/_features/Settings.md

     <div><img alt="A Theme Screen" src="{{page.assets}}keyboardapp-themescreen.jpg" /></div>
 </div>

-These screens lets you add complex, yet customizable, app screens to your main app with a single line of code.
-Each screen can be customized, using convenient view modifiers.
+These screens can be added with a single line of code.
+Each screen can be customized and localized.

 [Pro]: /pro